No robots since 1997

 Karen McLeod

 For the last ten years she has run Creative Writing courses within the bookshop, and in lockdown delivered them online.
 These workshops have proved hugely popular, both creatively and for the community, linking together creatives from Crystal Palace, South-East London and beyond.
-She also works and tours with LGBTQ+ Literary Salon Polari (based at London’s Southbank).

 See Karen’s website www.karenmcleod.co.uk